Before You Turn The Heat On, Check Ductwork And Vents For Seven Common Problems

 - Kinks in Ductwork: Kinked or bent ductwork won’t be able to handle the air moving through it, and may overtax your furnace.
 Replace any damaged ducts immediately.

-At Blanton’s Heating & A/C, our expert technicians can identify and repair any potential problems with your home’s ductwork.
+At Blanton’s Heating & A/C, our expert service professionals can identify and repair any potential problems with your home’s ductwork.
 Contact us today to learn how we can help you stay warm this winter.